How to Calculate Property Value With Capitalization Rate

 Value Equals Net Operating Income Divided by Cap Rate

-Real estate agents or brokers who are working with investor clients have to understand income property valuation methods to do their jobs right.
-A method that combines property income and the capitalization rate to determine the current value of a property being considered for purchase is frequently used.
+It's critical that real estate agents and brokers who work with investor clients understand income property valuation methods if they're going to do their jobs properly.
+A commonly used valuation method combines income and the capitalization rate to determine the current value of a property being considered for purchase.

-First, you must determine the net operating income (NOI) of the subject property that you or your client is considering.
+First determine the net operating income (NOI) of your subject property.
 The NOI of a rental property is its rents less its expenses.
-If it's an apartment complex, determine the net rental income after what it costs to maintain.
+Determine the net rental income after what it costs to maintain the building if it's an apartment complex.

 Commercial Property Investment

-A whole new level of math is involved in commercial property investment.
-There are some very specialized calculations used by lenders to determine whether or not to finance a purchase or project.
-It's good to know about them because many very successful residential investors evolve into multi-family and commercial property investing.
+A whole new level of math is involved in commercial investment.
+Lenders use some very specialized calculations to determine whether to finance purchases or projects.

 Choosing which valuation and profit calculations to use depends on your goals and the property type.
 You probably won't be all that interested in cap rate and other multi-family-oriented calculations if you're an investor buying single-family rental properties.

 Rental Property Investment

 The beginning of a successful rental property investment strategy is an accurate estimate of rental yield for the prospective property.
-The net rental yield tells you just how well your investment is doing with not only market factors and rent included, but also with your costs, including management and maintenance.
+The net rental yield tells you just how well your investment is doing, not only with market factors and rent included, but also with your costs, including management and maintenance.

 The Bottom Line

 Those who invest in real estate via income-producing properties should have a method to determine the value of any property they're considering buying.
 Cap rates are widely used in commercial and multi-family property valuation and profitability studies.
-They can be used to determine a good selling price for a property—or from the other side, the value of a listed property versus the asking price.
+They can be used to determine a good sales price, or the value of a listed property versus the asking price.